Basil & walnut pesto

 Squeeze over the juice of half a lemon, and add a good pinch of salt and pepper.
 Mix for a few seconds.

 If you know you are going to be freezing this batch of pesto, remove it onto a large piece of baking paper.
-As its quite thick, you can roll it up into a long sausage shape in the paper, tying each end together.
+As it’s quite thick, you can roll it up into a long sausage shape in the paper, tying each end together.
 This makes it perfect for freezing.

 Cool it long enough that it starts to solidify, then remove quickly from the freezer, chop into portions, and then retie and return to the freezer.
 That way it’s ready to remove in small portions as needed.
 (See handy tip below.)

-If youre going to use the pesto for something requiring a runnier consistency (such as pasta sauce or to add to the super green lasagne), then leave it in the processor and continue to add olive oil until you reach the desired consistency.
+If you’re going to use the pesto for something requiring a runnier consistency (such as pasta sauce or to add to the super green lasagne), then leave it in the processor and continue to add olive oil until you reach the desired consistency.
 This method is perfect for jars kept in the fridge.

 Before using (or freezing), taste the pesto and balance with salt or more lemon juice as required.